wilsonsous/note-taker/README.md

 # Note-taker

   ## Description
-  This application was created for users to be able to create notes at any given time.
+  This application was created for users who prefer taking the technological route to taking notes.
+The user will be able to have access to this application at any time.

   ---
 ## Screenshot: